 Minnesota Training Projects

-Our training initiatives in Minnesota focused on increasing knowledge about the effects of torture and strengthening existing services for the care of torture survivors.
-We train mainstream health and human services providers, teachers and refugees.
-Our goal is to build networks among professionals and refugee communities to improve communication, access to care and understanding of torture and war trauma survivors.
+Our past training initiatives in Minnesota focused on increasing knowledge about the effects of torture and strengthening existing services for the care of torture survivors.
+We trained mainstream health and human services providers, teachers and refugees.
+Our goal was to build networks among professionals and refugee communities to improve communication, access to care and understanding of torture and war trauma survivors.

 New Neighbors/Hidden Scars